nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Step 1.
 UNite is opened by the user and ready to receive commands.
 The user types in the command `grab tele/1`.

 Step 2.
-The command is passed from `logic.LogicManager`into `logic.parser.AddressBookParser` which creates a `GrabCommandParser` object.
+The command is passed from `logic.LogicManager`into `logic.parser.UniteParser` which creates a `GrabCommandParser` object.

 Step 3.
 The `GrabCommandParser` parses the arguments using `ArgumentTokenizer` and returns a `GrabCommand` object if there is no parse exception.